-- Prior to submitting a proposal for a subspecialty certification to the SBRC and the CPME, the specialty boards must first consult among themselves, formally and in writing, to determine interest and willingness to collaborate. - The proposal from a specialty board for a new subspecialty certification is forwarded to the CPME staff. - CPME staff will review the proposal for a subspecialty certification and determine if the proposal is complete.
-If the proposal is not complete, additional information will be requested with a specified due date. - Following staff review, the proposal will be forwarded to the SBRC chair who will determine if the submitted proposal is complete and ready for dissemination to the community of interest. - The community of interest will be surveyed for a period of at least 60 days following the submission of a new subspecialty certification.
-These comments will be forwarded to the SBRC and CPME. - The SBRC will review the survey comments and the complete proposal for a subspecialty certification within six (6) months. - Prior approval of the CPME is required if any specialty board proposes creation of a new subspecialty certification. - All existing qualifications/certifications beyond primary certification cannot continue to be offered without the prior approval of the CPME.
+- Prior to submitting a proposal for a subspecialty certification to the SBRC and the CPME, the specialty boards must first consult among themselves, formally and in writing, to determine interest and willingness to collaborate. - The recognized specialty board submits CPME publication 209c, New Subspecialty Certification Application and Requirements, to the CPME staff. - CPME staff will review the proposal for a subspecialty certification and determine if the proposal is complete.
+If the proposal is incomplete, additional information will be requested with a specified due date. - Following staff review, the proposal will be forwarded to the SBRC chair, who will determine if the submitted proposal is complete and ready for dissemination to the community of interest.

+- The community of interest will be surveyed for a period of at least 60 days following the submission of a new subspecialty certification proposal.
+These comments will be forwarded to the SBRC and the CPME as well as to the recognized specialty board so that it may incorporate the feedback from the community of interest and modify its proposal for the subspecialty area. - A subcommittee will be appointed by CPME to complete the initial review of the full application and the comments received from the community of interest.
+Based upon this review, the subcommittee will make a recommendation to the SBRC regarding next steps. - The SBRC will review the survey comments and the complete proposal for a subspecialty certification within six (6) months.